Development and testing with MicroShift¶

 - TCP/22 (SSH)

-Ensure, your system is registered and up to date:
+Ensure that your system is registered and up to date:

 sudo rhc connect --activation-key <my-key> --organization <my-org-id>